Front-Runners/Online-Salon-Appointments/README.md

 ## *Code Organization*
 In this web application project, the code is divided into different applications, each component like the home page, about page, booking page is an application here.
-All project conmfiguration details are located in the file ./project/settings.py.
-Here we have mentioned the installed applications details, database connection details, SMTP server details etc. To run the server, ./manage.py file is used.
+All project conmfiguration details are located in the file _./project/settings.py_.
+Here we have mentioned the installed applications details, database connection details, SMTP server details etc. To run the server, _./manage.py_ file is used.

-Once the server starts, based on the URL provided in the browser, its matched with the URLs present in ./project/urls.py.
-When the matched URL is found, the control will be given to the corresponding app's url.py file.
-Then the corresponding function in the views.py file will be called which will then access the data through the defined models and calls the template to show the output to the User Interface
+Once the server starts, based on the URL provided in the browser, its matched with the URLs present in _./project/urls.py_.
+When the matched URL is found, the control will be given to the corresponding app's _url.py_ file.
+Then the corresponding function in the _views.py_ file will be called which will then access the data through the defined models and calls the template to show the output to the User Interface

 ## *Commands to run the server and do migrations*